hstern2/amsr/README.md

 (or two or more digits enclosed in square brackets) giving the size of the ring.
 A new bond is formed between
-the two most recently-added atoms which can make bonds and when bonded will form a ring of that size.
+the two most recently-added atoms that can make bonds and when bonded will form a ring of that size.

 | AMSR | molecule |